-Tamasopo was the most expensive waterfall we visited, but even so, to visit and swim in this waterfall park is worth the price.
+Tamasopo was the most expensive waterfall we visited, but even so, seeing and swimming in this waterfall park is worth the price.

 Jumping Opportunities: 9.5/10

-If you fancy yourself a waterfall jumping connesour, then a trip to the Micos waterfall is a MUST.
+If you fancy yourself a waterfall jumping enthusiast, then a trip to the Micos waterfall is a MUST.

 Though there is no single amazing waterfall in the Micos waterfall system, the river is full of mini waterfalls that offer a perfect environment for jumping.

-You can actually start at the top of the river and jump you way through a system of 6-7 waterfalls, each of varying heights, and end up at the main swimming pool downriver.
+You can start at the top of the river, jump through a system of 6-7 waterfalls, each of varying heights, and end up at the main swimming pool downriver.

-However, if jumping isn’t your thing, we would advise to simply skip Micos altogether.
-The entrance fee is 50 pesos per person to enter and the main swimming area is not as attractive to swim compared to the other surrounding waterfall locations.
+However, if jumping isn’t your thing, we advise skipping Micos.
+The entrance fee is 50 pesos per person, and the main swimming area is not as attractive as the other surrounding waterfall locations.

 Jumping Opportunities: 10/10

-The Tamúl waterfall is beast.
-At 105m high, it’s the tallest waterfall in the Huasteca Potosina region.
+The Tamúl waterfall is a beast.
+At 105m high, it is the tallest waterfall in the Huasteca Potosina region.
 And if you go just after the rainy season, you’re rewarded with massive volumes of water cascading down the waterfall each second.

-To view the waterfall, you have to drive to the nearby town of La Morena, park you vehicle by the river side and catch a paddle boat to take you to the falls.
+To view the waterfall, drive to the nearby town of La Morena, park your vehicle by the riverside, and catch a paddle boat to take you to the falls.

-Unfortunately, the boats, however, do not take you right up to the waterfall.
-But rather they all gather at a bottle neck region a few hundred meters from the base of the waterfall.
+Unfortunately, the boats do not take you right up to the waterfall.
+But rather, they all gather at a bottleneck region a few hundred meters from the waterfall’s base.

-Tamúl was actually the last waterfall in our road trip through Huasteca Potosina, and so we were a tad underwhelmed by the experience.
+Tamúl was the last waterfall in our road trip through Huasteca Potosina, so we were underwhelmed by the experience.
 We had gotten used to swimming in sparsely populated pools and getting right up to the base of the waterfalls.

-And so though we enjoyed our time at Tamúl, we would even say this was our least favorite waterfall experience of the six waterfalls that we visited.
+And so, though we enjoyed our time at Tamúl, we would even say this was our least favorite waterfall experience of the six waterfalls we visited.